Welcome to Year 4!

-Here you will soon be able to find our History and Geography knowledge organisers for the Spring Term.
+Here you will soon be able to find our History and Geography knowledge organisers for the Summer Term.

-The children will be learning about the Anglo Saxons in History lessons in the first half term, exploring the question: 'How do we know that the Anglo-Saxons were skilled craftsmen?'
+The children will be learning about Nailsea glass in History lessons in the first half term, exploring the question: 'Is Nailsea a town built on glass?'

-In the second half of the term, the children will be learning about Rivers in Geography lessons, investigating the question: 'What does a river see on its journey?'
+In the second half of the term, the children will also be learning about Nailsea in Geography lessons, investigating the question: 'What does a Nailsea of the future look like?'

 Children may bring one pencil case that will fit in their tray to school with them.

-Our PE days in Year 4 for Spring 1 are Monday and Wednesday.
-Children can wear their PE kit to school on the days that they have PE lessons.
+Children can wear their PE/Forest School kit to school on the days that they have their lessons.